Post

 <? }) ?>

-You can also adjust the default branch here (currently main).
+You can also adjust the default branch here (this is main).

 Go to the GAS project → Controller_iOS.gs → modify the content of iOSLoadForm():

-• Remove the line template.tasks = Stubable.fetchStubAsanaTasks(); which stubs the Asana connection.
+• Remove the line template.tasks = Stubable.fetchStubAsanaTasks(); which is a stub method for Asana integration.

-If you want to connect to Asana/Jira, you can directly ask ChatGPT to help generate the integration method.
+If you want to integrate Asana/Jira, you can directly ask ChatGPT to help generate the integration method.

-• template.prs = iOSGitHub.fetchOpenPRs(); really connects to the GitHub API to get the list of opened PRs and can be kept as needed.
+• template.prs = iOSGitHub.fetchOpenPRs(); actually calls the GitHub API to get the list of opened PRs and can be kept as needed.

 1